 Staff told us the manager was very supportive.
 Their suggestions to improve the service were listened to and given serious consideration.
 There was a whistle-blowing procedure that staff had access to and said they would feel comfortable using.
 They said they really enjoyed working at the home.
-A staff member said, "I am very happy working here and look forward to coming to work."
-Another member of staff told us, "The manager is very good, supportive, hardworking and it is like working with your best friend."
-A further staff told us, "It is like a family."
+A staff member said, "I've been here a long time and really love it."
 The records we saw demonstrated that regular quarterly staff supervision, staff meetings and annual appraisals took place.